Guía de grosores de hilo y ovillos (estándares internacionales)

 Jumbo (7) 1.5 or less

-If you are undecided between two categories, knit a 10x10 cm sample and count the actual stitches: this is the most reliable way.
+If you're unsure between two categories, knit a 10x10 cm sample and count the actual stitches: it's the most reliable way.

-• DK and Light Worsted are very similar; DK is slightly thinner.
+• DK and Light Worsted are very similar; DK is just slightly finer.
 Check the sample.

-• Worsted and Aran share a category (CYC 4); Aran may be a bit thicker.
+• Worsted and Aran share category (CYC 4); Aran may be a coarser point.

-• “Ply” (4-ply, 8-ply, etc.) is a historical UK/AUS term; today it is used to refer to thickness, not actual number of strands.
+• “ply” (4-ply, 8-ply…) is a historical UK/AUS term; today it is used as a reference to thickness, not the actual number of strands.

-• In Europe, we use mm for needles/crochet hooks.
-Always convert if your pattern is in the US/UK system.
+• In Europe we use millimeters for needles/hooks.
+Always convert if your pattern is in US/UK size.

-• In crochet , for the same thickness of yarn, hooks that are somewhat larger than knitting needles are used.
+• In crochet , for the same thickness of yarn, crochet hooks that are slightly larger than knitting needles are used.

-How to adapt a pattern to another thickness
+How to adapt a pattern to a different thickness

-1. Compare the swatch.
-If the pattern calls for 20 stitches/10 cm and you get 18, knit tighter or decrease the stitch length by 0.25–0.5 mm (if your project allows).
+1. Compare the gauge.
+If the pattern calls for 20 stitches/10 cm and you get 18, knit tighter or decrease by 0.25–0.5 mm (if your project allows it).

 2. Follow the measurements in centimeters.
-For garments, the important thing is the final size (width, length, girth, etc.), not the number of rows.
+For garments, the important thing is the final size (width, length, circumference…), not the number of rounds.

-3. Choose “flexible” projects.
-Blankets, scarves, and hats tolerate thickness changes better (adjust width/length).
+3. Choose "flexible" projects.
+Blankets, scarves, and hats tolerate changes in thickness better (adjust width/length).

 Frequently Asked Questions

-Can I mix weights?
-Yes, as long as the texture and final tension are consistent.
-In stripes or colorwork, try to make the yarns sample similarly.
+Can I mix thicknesses?
+Yes, as long as the final texture and tension are consistent.
+In stripes or colorwork, try to use yarns that have a similar appearance.

 Does the fiber matter?
 A lot.
-A stretchy merino wool "fills" more than a cotton wool.
-That's why the swatch is your best ally.
+A stretchy merino wool feels fuller than cotton.
+That's why a sample is your best friend.

-For amigurumis?
-Between Fingering and DK (CYC 1–3) with a slightly smaller hook to cast off.
+For amigurumi?
+Between Fingering and DK (CYC 1–3) with a slightly smaller crochet hook to close the stitch.

-Rag yarn and macramé cord?
-They're equivalent to Bulky-Jumbo (CYC 5-7) ; check the recommended needle/hook size and make a sample.
+T-shirt yarn and macrame cord?
+They are equivalent to Bulky–Jumbo (CYC 5–7) ; check the recommended needle/hook size and make a sample.

 SEO

-SEO Title: Yarn and Skein Thickness Guide (in cm): Lace, Fingering, DK, Worsted, Bulky, and More
+SEO Title: Guide to yarn and skein thicknesses (in cm): Lace, Fingering, DK, Worsted, Bulky and more

-Meta description: Discover international thicknesses (CYC 0–7) in centimeters: equivalencies, 10x10 cm samples and tips for choosing the perfect yarn for your project.
+Meta description: Discover international yarn thicknesses (CYC 0–7) in centimeters: equivalencies, 10×10 cm samples and tips for choosing the perfect yarn for your project.

 Back to blog